SofyDotAi/sofy_appcenter/README.md

 # sofy_appcenter

-How to integrate Sofy into your app center pipeline
+How to integrate Sofy into your App Center pipeline

 In post_build.sh
 - Replace "Your subscription key" with the api token from your sofy account